How to Drive a Hybrid Car Efficiently

 The main purpose of this option is to reduce fuel consumption by decreasing the level of acceleration.
 However, you can’t achieve the desired effect without knowing how to drive a hybrid car the right way.

-ECO mode does not change speed or engine power except for reducing the sensitivity of the accelerator, making it using less fuel.
-Using this mode for driving situations when you don’t require the accelerator pedal to be particularly sensitive will enhance the fuel efficiency.
+The ECO mode does not change speed or engine power except to reduce the sensitivity of the accelerator, making it use less fuel.
+Using this mode for driving situations when you don’t require the accelerator pedal to be particularly sensitive will enhance fuel efficiency.

 The abrupt pushing of the brake pedal is harmful to all types of vehicles.
 In hybrid cars, it results in the loss of power.
 The frictions in the brakes quickly drain the electricity.
 The rapid action does not give the regenerative braking system enough time to come into effect and regain the lost energy.